atenkates/dat_inc/README.md

 # dat_inc

-# This file will have the figures for the Data incubator project
+# This repository has the figures for my Data incubator application project.